 Over the last decade or so, the two-car garage has become the standard for modern homes.
 According to an analysis of construction data carried out by the National Association of Home Builders, some 61.9% of homes built since 2014 have garages with enough room for two vehicles, so this is going to be the most realistic and practical option for many of our readers.

-Again, this all depends on a number of factors, but as a rough guide, an average cost of $50 per square meter is a good starting point when determining a budget for your new garage.
+Again, this all depends on a number of factors, but as a rough guide, an average cost to build of $50 per square meter or $500 cost per square foot is a good starting point when determining a budget for your new garage.